Southern United States: Antebellum years

 The second issue concerned slavery, primarily the question of whether slavery would be permitted in newly admitted states.
 The issue was initially finessed by political compromises designed to balance the number of "free" and "slave" states.
-The issue resurfaced in more virulent form, however, around the time of the Mexican–American War, which raised the stakes by adding new territories primarily on the Southern side of the imaginary geographic divide.
+The issue resurfaced in a more virulent form, however, around the time of the Mexican–American War, which raised the stakes by adding new territories primarily on the Southern side of the imaginary geographic divide.
 Congress opposed allowing slavery in these territories.

 Before the Civil War, the number of immigrants arriving at Southern ports began to increase, although the North continued to receive the most immigrants.
 Huguenots were among the first settlers in Charleston, along with the largest number of Orthodox Jews outside of New York City.
 Numerous Irish immigrants settled in New Orleans, establishing a distinct ethnic enclave now known as the Irish Channel.
 Germans also went to New Orleans and its environs, resulting in a large area north of the city (along the Mississippi) becoming known as the German Coast.
 Still greater numbers immigrated to Texas (especially after 1848), where many bought land and were farmers.
 Many more German immigrants arrived in Texas after the Civil War, where they created the brewing industry in Houston and elsewhere, became grocers in numerous cities, and also established wide areas of farming.

 By 1840, New Orleans was the wealthiest city in the country and the third largest in population.
 The success of the city was based on the growth of international trade associated with products being shipped to and from the interior of the country down the Mississippi River.
 New Orleans also had the largest slave market in the country, as traders brought slaves by ship and overland to sell to planters across the Deep South.
 The city was a cosmopolitan port with a variety of jobs that attracted more immigrants than other areas of the South.
 Because of lack of investment, however, construction of railroads to span the region lagged behind the North.
 People relied most heavily on river traffic for getting their crops to market and for transportation.

+Native American removal

+Between 1830 and 1850, Native Americans were removed from their home states in the South and Eastern United States and were sent to Oklahoma.